limitonlythesky/GearTech/README.md

 The data is also written to the `input.txt` file.

 ## Array dividing
+Since the size of the array may not be evenly divisible by the number N, our goal is to divide it into approximately equal parts.
+To begin with, the `el_row` variable was created, which is responsible for how many *maximum elements should be in one part*, then we linearly go through each element of the input array and add them to the array of vectors in a certain row, the number of which will increase depending on the number of elements in it.
+Also, when filling each row, it keeps track of the number of unplaced elements and the number of free rows and changes `el_row`.
+If we briefly follow the remains in order to evenly distribute them over the rows of the array of vectors.

+## Medians finding
 Since sometimes the median must be found in a part with an even number of elements, they usually take the arithmetic mean of the two middle values.
 ```
 for(int i = 0; i < n; ++i){